BUSINESS PLANNING & BUSINESS FORMATION ATTORNEY

 Advantages:

-• Owners of the business enjoy limited liability for the business' debts, judgments and other liabilities
+• Owners of the business enjoy limited liability for the business's debts, judgments, and other liabilities

 • Some benefits may be deducted as business expenses

-• With good accounting, owners and business may be able to pay lower taxes by splitting the business profits among owners
+• With good accounting, owners and businesses may be able to pay lower taxes by splitting the business profits among owners

 Disadvantages: